EHCarr/ReactFilmLab/Lessons/Week05/Day03/GroupGIT/Lab-GroupGIT.md

 4. Create a new file (e.g.- `name.html`) and `git add -A` then `git commit -m '<relevant message>'`
 4. Run `git push origin yourname-dev`
 5. Send a pull request to team leader
-6. The team leader merges the code to master.
+6. The team leader merges the code to dev branch.
-7. Switch back to your master branch.
-8. Run `git pull upstream master` to get current version from team leader locally.
-Your local master branch should now be up to date with the upstream master.
+7. Run `git pull upstream dev` to get current version from team leader locally.
+Your local dev branch should now be up to date with the upstream dev.
-9. `git checkout yourname-dev`
-10. `git merge master` will merge the latest version of the code to your dev branch.